TLDR

 Dimension 2: Skills (How Architects Work)

-Definition: Capabilities and competencies architects employ to perform duties
+The competencies architects employ to execute their duties effectively:

 - Leadership: Influence without authority, decision-making, conflict resolution